 Before moving to Los Angeles, Grover worked and lived in Chicago, Illinois as a mixing and mastering engineer, working in genres such as Avant-garde Classical music and Jazz.
 As a recent transplant to L.A., Grover now works in the music, video game, and film industries.

 He is also actively pursuing a career as an independent musician, composer, and producer.
-Grover wrote for Innerfidelity and Audiostream, before finding his forever-home at Part-Time Audiophile.
+Grover wrote for Innerfidelity and Audiostream, before writing for Part-Time Audiophile.